DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

 -------------------------

 The interface functions to the HAL are as follows.
-Apart from the 'create' functions, these functions are generally only called internally from within the DCC++ EX software.
+Apart from the 'create' functions, these functions are generally only called internally from within the |EX-CS| software.
 The xxxx::create() functions however are required to be added to the user's myHal.cpp or mySetup.h configuration file in order to register the device driver and configure the specified VPINs.

 MCP23017::create(firstVpin, 16, 0x20); *--- OR ---* MCP23017 device1(firstVpin, 16, 0x20);